elkcityhazard/chef-frank/content/chef-franks-seasoning-recipes/tartar-sauce-for-fish/index.md

 ---
 title: Tartar Sauce For Fish
 author: elkcityhazard
-type: page
+description: "Learn all about tartar sauce.
+What is in tartar sauce, how to make tartar sauce, and other sauce recipes for fish."
-date: 2019-12-10T22:41:05+00:00
+date: 2019-12-10
+img: images/recipes/featured-images/frontmatter/tartar-sauces.jpg
+category:
+  - Chef Frank's Seasoning
+  - Fish
+tags:
+  - Sauces
+  - Dressing
+  - Thousand Island Dressing
 ---
-Quick Easy Tartar Sauce Recipe makes [fish meals][1] complete.
+Quick Easy Tartar Sauce Recipe makes fish meals complete.
 With a touch of lemon, Tartar Sauce is great with Fried Clams or Walleye, and Fish and Chips.

 ## Tartar Sauce Ingredients